 Point Solutions and Costs for a Custom Marketing Automation Stack

-Here are the point solutions we found that offer similar features to those that are provided by full-stack automation platforms.
+Here are the point solutions we found that offer features similar to those provided by full-stack automation platforms.

 marketing automation stack 2